nurafintech/whitepapers/Centrifuge/Readme.md

 It relies on staked nodes (Collators) to author blocks and, once Centrifuge Chain becomes a parachain, they will maintain the Centrifuge parachain by collecting transactions from users and producing state transition proofs for Polkadot Relay Chain validators.<br/>

 Any node can offer itself as a Collator candidate, but only a limited number will be selected.
 Only top Collators by stake are elected into the Active Set.
-Collators can stake their own CFG and can be elected by staked Nominators.
+Collators can stake their own CFG and can be elected by staked Nominators.<br/>

+In order to secure a parachain slot, Centrifuge will host a Crowd Loan from DOT holders in a Parachain Loan Offering (timeline TBA!).
+DOT holders who stake their tokens on behalf of the Centrifuge parachain slot will receive CFG as a reward.<br/>

+> **You can see the complete explanation about Parachain and its mechanism in Concepts/Parachain.md

+# P2P protocol and Node (important**)
+> The p2p protocol provides a method to create, exchange and verify asset data and is used for private, off-chain data exchange.<br/>

+Asset originators can selectively share asset details with service providers who can assess the data and contribute pricing and underwriting information to the document.
+The data origin can be verified using cryptographic signatures.<br/>

+>**The components of the p2p protocol are a collection of Ethereum smart contracts and a peer to peer (p2p) network implemented on libp2p.**

+## Ethereum smart contracts are used for:
+<li>Maintaining identities in a similar format to the ERC725 standard</li>

+<li>Anchoring state commitments</li>

+**<li>Minting NFTs from off chain Centrifuge documents<br/>**</li>

+>The Centrifuge Node provides a simple API interface to interact with the peer to peer network as well as the Ethereum smart contracts.